 Incineration is a wasteful use of resources – providing low energy conversion efficiency.
 In addition to thermal energy, products of the incineration process include bottom ash, fly ash, and flue gas, in which a number of regulated pollutants (e.g., mercury, lead, cadmium, etc.) are found.
-The produced flue gas significantly diluted and increased in volume by the nitrogen content of the excess air use.
+The produced flue gas was significantly diluted and increased in volume by the nitrogen content of the excess air use.
 Combustion of waste is a significant source of furans and dioxins, which are highly toxic and carcinogenic pollutants.
-Also, the typical gaseous pollutants in the flue gas are carbon dioxide, nitrogen oxides, sulfur oxides.
+Also, the typical gaseous pollutants in the flue gas are carbon dioxide, nitrogen oxides, and sulfur oxides.

 On the other hand, anaerobic digestion has a limit in waste conversion.
 It is only suitable for treating the biodegradable organic portion of waste feedstock.
 Non-biodegradable material – digestate remains after processing waste by anaerobic digestion.
 The produced digestate can be contaminated with toxic heavy metal compounds from municipal solid waste (MSW) and sewage sludge.
 Therefore, the by-products of anaerobic digestion often cannot be reused without environmental contamination.
 The produced biogas and landfill gas are contaminated by sulfur gases (e.g., hydrogen sulfide, methyl mercaptan), siloxanes, halogenated hydrocarbons, and ammonia, which can be sources of air pollution after burning.